FANUC Standard Interface Commands

 Reg_Num

-This parameter indicates the ID of the numeric register that is used to store whether the operation mode, as returned by the software, is a loop execution or a one-time execution.
+This parameter indicates the ID of the numeric register for storing whether the operation mode returned by the software is continuous execution or single execution.

-If one-time execution is specified, the robot runs the following commands in sequence: Start Measurement Task→Run Feature Measurement→Stop Measurement Task.
-To measure multiple features, please use the run feature measurement command multiple times.
-For example, if you want to measure two features, the robot runs the following commands in sequence: program starts→Start Measurement Task→Run Feature Measurement→Run Feature Measurement→Stop Measurement Task→program stops.
+If single execution is specified, the robot executes the following commands in sequence: Start Measurement Task→Run Feature Measurement→Stop Measurement Task.
+To measure multiple features, use the run feature measurement command multiple times.
+For example, to measure two features, the robot executes the following commands in sequence during single execution: program starts→Start Measurement Task→Run Feature Measurement→Run Feature Measurement→Stop Measurement Task→program stops.

-If loop-execution is specified, the robot executes multiple command sets.
-The command set starts from Start Measurement Task.
-If one-time execution is returned by a Start Measurement Task command in a command set, the robot program stops after the command set is executed.
+If continuous execution is specified, the robot executes one round of commands and then returns to Start Measurement Task to repeat the execution.
+If a Start Measurement Task command in a round returns single execution, the robot program stops after that round of commands is executed.

 |